Climate Summary for Florida - October 2010

 The Florida State University

-Table 1: October average temperatures and departures from normal (degrees F) for selected cities.
+Table 1: October average temperatures and departures from normal (° F) for selected cities.

 Table 2: October precipitation totals and departures from normal (inches) for selected cities.

-A graphical depiction of the monthly rainfall departure from normal for October is given in the figure below. (courtesy of NOAA NWS).
-Departures range from over eight inches above normal in the Northwest to more than five inches below normal at some locations near the Southeast coast and Keys.
+Figure 1: A graphical depiction of the monthly rainfall departure from normal (inches) for October is given in the figure below (courtesy of NOAA, NWS).